Featured Post

 The Solution

 We implemented a strategy using free AI image generators to create custom, brand-aligned images.
-The process involved:
+The process involved creating consistent character personas, using specific prompt templates for brand consistency, generating workout scenes that matched their studio aesthetic, and creating motivational quote graphics.

 Results After 3 Months